Shake your umbrella in my direction if you can remember an app called ‘Stormcloud’.

 That brings me to the point of this post: great apps don’t have to die.

-It’d be great to see someone step up and fork Stormcloud/Typhoon again, and give the app a third lease on life.
+It’d be great to see someone step up and fork Stormcloud (or Typhoon) again, and give the app a third lease of life on Linux.

-Sure, we have the Ubuntu Touch Weather App, and it’s okay.
-But I don’t really want to install several hundred megabytes of Qml and Qt cruft just to see a weather forecast delivered in a vaguely pleasing way.
+Sure, we have the GNOME desktop weather app, and, sure, it’s okay.
+But I don’t really want to run a fully-fledged app simply to see weather forecast delivered in a vaguely pleasing way.

-So this post is more than just a backwards glance at a one-time well-known app: it’s a polite PSA.
+So this post is more than just a backwards glance at a one-time well-known app: it’s a polite PSA too.

 Maybe make it a Snap app so that it can run on any Linux distro?